- About NephU

 2Hall YN.
 Social Determinants of Health: Addressing Unmet Needs in Nephrology.
 Am J Kidney Dis.
 72(4):582-591.
 Published online March 13, 2018.

-*Dr Deidra Crews and Lillian Pryor are paid consultants of Otsuka Pharmaceutical Development & Commercialization, Inc. (OPDC).
-LaVarne Burton is an unpaid consultant of OPDC.
+*Dr Deidra Crews is a paid consultant of Otsuka Pharmaceutical Development & Commercialization, Inc. (OPDC).
+LaVarne Burton and Lillian Pryor are unpaid consultants of OPDC.
 Dr Aaron Emmel is an employee of OPDC.

 If you would like to register for the 6:00 pm to 7:00 pm EST broadcast, please click below: